erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_Preliminary_Data.md

 ## Goals:
-1. Gather preliminary data on patterns of gene family variation across natural and selected populations of the eastern oyster for diversified gene familie GIMAP, a functionally relevant member of the apoptosis pathway.
+1. Gather preliminary data on patterns of gene family variation across natural and selected populations of the eastern oyster for the exapnded genefamily GIMAP, a functionally relevant member of the apoptosis pathway.

-2. Use sequence based approaches to confirm presence of apoptosis genes in oyster

-# Data set and Additional Files Necessary to perform the analyses
+# Data set
 1. HiSeq Data Sets sequenced on an Illumina HiSeq X Ten PE150, sequenced without PCR concentration.
 The full sequence set includes data from 14 different populations from both wild and selected lines of eastern oysters.